 It is recommended that flat-faced unions or the proper hydraulic fittings be used in connecting the pump.
 These unions or fittings make it very easy to remove the pump for replacement or servicing.
-If flat faced unions are used, the pump can be removed by simply unscrewing the two union nuts and removing the four 5/16-18 UNC Hexhead screws (1/2" hex or open end wrench size).
+If flat faced unions are used, the pump can be removed by simply unscrewing the two union nuts and removing the four 5/16-18 UNC Hex-head screws (1/2" hex or open end wrench size).
 The pump is then simply pulled off the oil reservoir with no interference from the unions.
 Standard unions often require heavy prying of the piping to remove the pump.
 This is difficult and time-consuming.
-An alternate way to insure piping alignment and ease of replacement is to connect the pump using enough flexible tubing or high-pressure hydraulic hose to prevent stresses and strains on the internals and to cut down on man-power when changing out a pump.
+An alternate way to insure piping alignment and ease of replacement is to connect the pump using one or two lengths of flexible tubing or high-pressure hydraulic hose.

-VI.
+VII.
 Pressure Relief Valve

 The oil reservoir has a short standpipe extending upward.
-This pipes internals consist of a two "O" Ring and ball pressure relief valve.
+This pipe has a two "O" Ring and ball pressure relief valve in it.
 The purpose of this relief valve is to prevent pressure from building up in the oil reservoir.
 If the reservoir is overfilled, excess oil will run out of the pressure relief valve until equilibrium is reached.
 Also, as the air and oil in the reservoir heat up, the relief valve will prevent pressure build up.
 If the pump seal fails or leaks and there is simultaneously positive suction pressure, the seal leakage will be evidenced by oil or the pumped fluid exhausting from the pressure relief valve.

-VII.Oil Reservoir for Seals
+VIII.
+Oil Reservoir for Seals

 An additional oil reservoir is provided to lubricate the two Oil Seals in the "C" Face Adapter or often call the Motor Adapter.
-There is a 1⁄2 NPT hollow hex pipe plug to fill and drain this small reservoir.
+There is a 1⁄4 NPT hollow hex pipe plug to fill and drain this small reservoir.
 Check the oil level occasionally by removing the Fill Plug on top of the "C" Face Adapter.
 Add oil if necessary and replace the plug.
 Excess oil will simply be pushed under the Oil Seals without damage.

-VIII.
+IX.
 Weep Hole for Oil Seals